shapeshed/shapeshed.com/content/post/unix-sort.md

 To sort by a delimiter pass the `-t` option to `sort` along with the delimiter value.
 For a CSV file this would be `,`.
 This can be combined with the `-k` option to sort on fields within a CSV.
 The result will be written to standard output.

-Suppose a file exists with a list of cheeses that is saved as `cheeses.csv`.
+Suppose a file exists with a list of cheeses that is saved as `cheese.csv`.

     2,Maroilles,1.13
     3,Stinking Bishop,1.65